 - 1. Press the key. - 2.
-Swipe up and down to scroll through the entries in the Received Callers List. - 3.
-Press an entry and press the right arrow button or Details softkey to see more detailed information about the Received Callers List entry. - 4.
-Press the Edit softkey.
+With Received highlighted press the right navigation key to move to entry column. - 3.
+Use the up and down navigation keys to scroll through the entries in the Received Callers List. - 4.
+Press right navigation key to see more detailed information about the Received Callers List entry.

+5. Press the Edit softkey.